valentinkogard/MemoryGame/protocol/meetingSummaries.md

 - Magdalena and Christina found some images for your card themes (Cats, Sights)
 - uploaded these images to git (dev_valentin)

+## 13.12.2021 - 08:45

+- Niko presented his first mainmenue with buttons and scene change +baguette image :) now our logo!!!
+- Magdalena will make the counter over the playing field
+- Christina will make the credit page

+we decided to make the window NOT resizeable - maybe in a futher step -> size: **1000x600px**

+some commit issues... solved

+Absent: Max